-What is lardo?
+What is Italian lardo?

 In the past, rural traditions and necessity made it important for the peasant and farming populations not to waste anything.
 Families who had pigs would slaughter them in the late summer/early autumn and preserve every part of the animal to see the family through the cold winter months.
 In fact, there is a well-known Italian expression ‘del maiale non si butta via niente’ - one throws nothing away from the pig!

 Throwing nothing away also meant making use of the pig fat or lard.
 There are two kinds of Italian lard; lardo and strutto.
 The latter is rendered pig fat which was, and still is, used for cooking (instead of oil) and making pastry (instead of butter).

 Obviously this tradition is less common now.
 However, there are types of lardo which continue to be produced and are much loved here and even considered a delicacy.

-The best lardo to buy.
+The best lardo in Italy.

-To make the lardo, the producers put a trimmed piece of pork back fat in the bottom of a marble basin after the basin has been rubbed with garlic.
+To make lardo di Colonnata, the producers put a trimmed piece of pork back fat into the bottom of a marble basin after the basin has been rubbed with garlic.
 The meat isn’t refrigerated before curing.
-Salt, black pepper, rosemary, and garlic are then added.
-Some people also add sage, star anise, oregano, coriander, or even cinnamon, cloves or nutmeg.
+They then add salt, black pepper, rosemary, and garlic.
+Some also add sage, star anise, oregano, coriander, or even cinnamon, cloves or nutmeg.
 The basins are filled with layers of the lard and then the salt, herbs and spices.
 Then they are closed with a slab of marble.

 The back fat has to come from a pig with a minimum weight of 160 kg and aged no less than 9 months.
 In addition, the animal has to be bred in Val D'Aosta or in four other regions: Emilia Romagna, Piedmont, Lombardy and Veneto.
 Since 1996, lardo di Arnad is the only lard in Europe that can boast the DOP (Protected Designation of Origin) certification.

 The other ingredients for pasta with Italian lardo.

 In addition, there are ‘white' versions meaning without tomatoes.
-However, after the lardo itself, tomatoes (whether fresh or as passata) are used in most recipes for this dish.
+However, apart from the lardo itself, tomatoes (whether fresh or as passata) are used in most recipes for this dish.
 My only deviation from the most common recipes was to use parsley.
 I didn’t have any fresh basil, but basil is usually the preferred herb.